iloveicedgreentea/GoWatchIt/readme.md

 > ℹ  If you need help deploying with Docker, refer to the [Docker documentation](https://docs.docker.com/get-docker/).
 > ℹ  If you are using Jellyfin, read the Jellyfin specific instructions below

-1) Deploy the latest version `ghcr.io/iloveicedgreentea/plex-webhook-automation:latest`.
-I recommend running this in an orchestrator like Unraid, Docker-Compose, etc
+1) Deploy the latest version `ghcr.io/iloveicedgreentea/gowatchit:latest` to your preferred Docker environment
 2) You must mount a volume to `/data`
 3) Configure the application via web ui -> `http://(your-server-ip):9999`
 4) Set up your player with the instructions below